Connect with us!

 Hours: 11AM - 4PM (closed Tuesdays)

 Ready to discover the treasures of the seven seas, matey?
-The Whydah Pirate Museum will take you back to a time where pirates weren't a Halloween costume, but instead a thief of the sea.
+The Whydah Pirate Museum will take you back to a time when pirates weren't a Halloween costume, but instead were thieves of the sea.
+Hear the story of how a real pirate shipwreck was discovered by treasure hunters on the coast of Cape Cod!

-Not only will you be able to gear up on the pirate merch, but you'll also get to see real pirate artifacts including gold coins, pistols, and other archaeological finds buried in Davy Jones' Locker.
+Not only will you be able to stock up on the pirate merch, but you'll also get to see real pirate artifacts including gold coins, pistols, and other archaeological finds once buried in Davy Jones' Locker.

 Chatham Marconi Maritime Center